xmos/lib_awe/doc/user_guide/index.rst

    lib_awe thread diagram

 Lib_awe consists of a group of threads.
-There are a statically defined number (maximum 5) of DSP worker threads which perform the AWE core functionality within the Audioweaver runtime core.
+There are a statically defined number (maximum 5) of DSP worker threads which perform the AWE core functionality within the Audio Weaver runtime core.

-To support audio streaming an audio transport thread provides a channel interface to the Audioweaver ``awe_audioImportSamples()`` and ``awe_audioExportSamples()`` functions.
+To support audio streaming an audio transport thread provides a channel interface to the Audio Weaver ``awe_audioImportSamples()`` and ``awe_audioExportSamples()`` functions.
 The purpose of this thread is to simplify connection to XMOS audio streaming components and user application logic and allows placement of the user application logic on a different tile.

 Finally, a tuning thread is provided which abstracts away the awe_packetProcess() function calls and provides a channel API and also presents a channel interface allowing placement of control to be on a different tile.
 In AWE nomenclature, this provides a ``tuning interface`` which is different from a ``control interface`` in that the control interface uses function calls whereas tuning is a remote operation.
 The same functionality is available for both AWE control approaches however, for the XCORE port, the ``tuning interface`` method is default since it allows control logic to be placed on a remote tile that does not share memory space with the AWE tile.